CleveritDemo/gh-action-copilot-handson-demo/README.md

 Ask to copilot, to create a reusable workflow for the step deploy to github page

+👤 Prompt:
 ```
-how can I create a reusable workflow for the step Deploy to github page, the reusable workflow must require the publish dir as input.
+@workspace how can I create a reusable workflow for the step Deploy to github page, the reusable workflow must require the publish dir as input.
 Just give me the reusable workflow
 ```

+🤖 Copilot Answer:
 ```
 name: Deploy to GitHub Pages